-At the customer's request, we will provide assistance in connection with the preparation of draft Summary of Benefits and Coverage (SBCs), subject to the direction, review and final approval of the customer.
-The development of draft SBCs by us will be based on the benefits information the customer has provided and existing plan information from our benefit source system.
+At the plan sponsor's request, we will provide assistance in connection with the preparation of draft Summary of Benefits and Coverage (SBCs), subject to the direction, review and final approval of the plan sponsor.
+The development of draft SBCs by us will be based on the benefits information the plan sponsor has provided and existing plan information from our benefit source system.
 We will include plan design information in the draft SBC relating to products or services administered under the system.
-We will include plan design information in the draft SBC relating to products or services administered under the Services Agreement as well as any additional pharmacy or behavioral health carve out information provided by the Customer or its delegate.
+We will include plan design information in the draft SBC relating to products or services administered under the Services Agreement as well as any additional pharmacy or behavioral health carve out information provided by the plan sponsor or its delegate.
 SBCs are not required for "retiree-only plans" as defined by the Affordable Care Act (ACA) and Aetna will not be supporting generation of SBCs for "retiree-only plans."

-The customer has the responsibility to review and approve any SBCs and revisions hereto and to consult with their legal counsel, at their discretion, in connection with said review and approval, as well as to disseminate the final SBC to Plan participants.
-We have no responsibility or liability for the content or distribution of any of the customer's SBCs, regardless of the role we may have played in the preparation of the documents.
+The plan sponsor has the responsibility to review and approve any SBCs and revisions hereto and to consult with their legal counsel, at their discretion, in connection with said review and approval, as well as to disseminate the final SBC to Plan participants.
+We have no responsibility or liability for the content or distribution of any of the plan sponsor's SBCs, regardless of the role we may have played in the preparation of the documents.
 The production of SBCs will not be subject to Service or Performance Guarantees.